aetperf/aetperf.github.io/_posts/2019-07-30-Loading_data_into_a_Pandas_DataFrame.md

 ### Libraries

-We use the Anaconda distibution of `CPython 3.7.3`and the following package versions :
+We use the Anaconda distibution of `CPython 3.7.3`and the following package versions:

 | package | version |
 |---|---|